 8 retirement mistakes and how to avoid them

-Retirement is a phase of life most of us look forward to.
-It’s a chance to pursue other interests, travel and maybe do some part-time work or volunteering.
+Retirement is a phase of life many Australians look forward to, offering the freedom to travel, pursue personal interests, or contribute through part-time work and volunteering.

-Thanks to more than 30 years of compulsory superannuation, we are retiring with more savings than previous generations but that also brings its challenges.
+Thanks to more than three decades of compulsory superannuation, Australians are retiring with significantly larger savings than previous generations.
+However, greater wealth also brings greater responsibility when it comes to managing those funds effectively.

-According to the government’s Retirement Income Review, the average age of retirement in Australia is around the ages of 62 to 65.i On average men and women can expect to live to 85 and 88 respectively.
+According to the Australian Government’s Retirement Income Review, most Australians retire between the ages of 62 and 65.
+On average, men and women can expect to live to around 85 and 88 respectively.
+With life expectancy continuing to rise, retirement savings may need to last 20 to 30 years, or more.

 Mistakes people make